Orange-OpenSource/ods-android/docs/components/Button.md

 ---
 layout: detail
 title: Button
-description: Button description
+description: Buttons allow users to take actions, and make choices, with a single tap.
 ---

-# Buttons

-Buttons allow users to take actions, and make choices, with a single tap.

 **Contents**